 How can food break down cultural difference: Breathing, sleeping, eating, family these are all basic universal experiences all humans understand.
+This is a test

 The first step to a more unified society is understanding.
 Shared communal experiences are the most common way humans pass information.
 The most common shared communal experience is the ritual of eating together.

 I want you to just think about the idea of food for a second.
 Every holiday has a ritual revolving food.
 Almost every religious experience has a food attached to it.
 Why do we attach food to special occasions and do the special occasions influence the food that we eat.

 I want you to really think about that for a second.
 What does the story of food tell you about the people who created it.

 For example in America, Thanksgiving and turkey has a history.
 In Canada they are famous for a dish called Poutine.
 Ireland you think of potatoes

 When you think of Italian food you think of Marinara sauce, and pasta, but if you do a little digging Italians didn’t invent either.
 In India Curry is not the curry you know.
 The curry in your cubert is a british invention.

 Have you every wondered why is Soy Sauce served at Chinese food restaurants.
 Is this an American thing or does it have cultural roots in China Chinese history.

 People’s relationship with food is a great way to understand people who created it, and help breach the cultural divide.